gillett-hernandez/pathtrace/README.md

 # pathtrace
-an implementation of path tracing almost completely copied from https://raytracing.github.io/
+an implementation of path tracing using https://raytracing.github.io/ as a reference

-feel free to use as a reference for reimplementing in another language.
+feel free to use this as a reference for reimplementing in another language.

-release 1.0 covers the first book (one weekend)
+Release 1.0 covers the first book (one weekend) Release 2.0 covers the second book (the next week)